Gordonby/Devcenter/README.md

 ### Projects

-Both Devbox and Deployment Environments use several common Devcenter components to drive their experiences.
+Both Dev Box and Deployment Environments use several common Devcenter components to drive their experiences.
 Central to these is the concept of `Projects`.
-A project is what binds the developer access to developer workstations through Devbox and the relevant templates from ADE.
+A project is what binds the developer access to developer workstations through Dev Box and the relevant templates from ADE.

 ### Azure Services